As we all know by now, Japanese culture is based on politeness and respect. Japanese culture is also rich in history and tradition.

 There is also a way to close the conversation formally.

-The expression is “Yoroshiku onegaishimasu” (よ ろ し く お 願 (ね が) い し ま す), an expression that is impossible to translate into English, but is close to the idea that one is happy to have made contact with a new interlocutor.
+The expression is “Yoroshiku onegaishimasu” (よ ろ し く お 願 (ね が) い し ま す), an expression that is impossible to translate into English, but is close to the idea that one is happy to have made contact with a new discussion partner.

 To answer this you should use “kochira koso yoroshiku onegaishimasu” to testify reciprocity of feeling.